malerey/React-Hooks-password-checker/README.md

-A very simple password checker component, to practice React hooks
+A very simple password checker component, to showcase how simple and pretty code can look with React hooks

 To see it, download all files and run